Asuravadham: Production

 After the release of Kodiveeran in November 2017, Sasikumar announced his next project with director Maruthupandian who made his directorial debut in the 2015 film Chennai Ungalai Anbudan Varaverkirathu with the film titled as Asuravadham.
 Sasikumar chose to work with the director Maruthupandian while he was busy during shooting for his upcoming releases including Nadodigal 2, a sequel to the 2009 film Nadodigal.
 The film was shot in areas including Dindigul and Kodaikanal.
 The film also roped in Vasumithra, a poet turned actor who was known for his role in the film Kidaari.
 The project was wrapped up in February 2018 with 40 days of shooting while Sasikumar opted to work for Nadodigal 2 soon after wrapping up the shoot and the venture initially announced its release on 13 April 2018 but the release was delayed due to the Kollywood strike led by the Nadigar Sangam.

 The official single titled Rattha Araathi was released by Nadodigal director Samuthirakani.
 The teaser of the film was officially released by popular director turned producer Gautham Vasudev Menon and the trailer of the film was released on 15 March 2018 by Vijay Sethupathi with both teaser and trailer of the film received positive reviews from the audience.

 Home media

 The satellite rights of the film were sold out to Sun TV.

 Release

 Tamil Nadu theatrical rights of the film were sold for ₹6.5 crore.
 The film had its theatrical release on 29 June 2018 and received mixed reviews from the audience.
 The film was appreciated for portraying a suspense thriller gripping story during the first half of the film.
 But the film was criticised for not showcasing a perfect climax in the end which resulted in mixed reactions from audience.

 Controversy

-The Cinematographer of the film S R Kathiir, who was lauded for his cinematography, was also accused by the production group of the film for meddling in the direction of the second portion of the movie instead of Director Maruthupandian which caused the movie to have done average business at the box office.
+The cinematographer of the film, S. R. Kathir, who was lauded for his cinematography, was also accused by the production company for meddling in the direction of the second half of the film instead of director Maruthupandian, which may have caused the film to have done average business at the box office.